Private equity fundraising: 8-step guide

-An investigation into the private equity capital raising process
+An in-depth guide to the private equity capital raising process.

 Private equity capital raise process in 8 steps

-Generally speaking, the private equity capital raising process can be split into 3 stages:
+Generally speaking, the private equity capital raising process can be split into three stages:

 1. Pre-offering (before approaching investors)